crate/crate/blackbox/docs/admin/auth/methods.rst

 useful for any setup where access is controlled by other means, like network restrictions as implemented by :ref:`admin_hba`.

-Trust authentication over postgres protocol
+Trust authentication over Postgres Protocol
 -------------------------------------------

 The Postgres Protocol requires a user for every connection which is sent by all